functorz-tech/momen_doc/features/ai-feature-configuration/zai-configuration.md

 <figure><img src="../../.gitbook/assets/5 (21).png" alt="Setting the data in knowledge base"><figcaption></figcaption></figure>

 {% hint style="info" %}
-**Important Note:** The data given to the AI will consume tokens.
+**Important Note:** The data given to the AI will consume points.
 To manage this, it's best to limit the amount and size of data entries.
-Set appropriate data limits based on your needs to avoid overloading the model and use tokens efficiently.
+Set appropriate data limits based on your needs to avoid overloading the model and use points efficiently.
 {% endhint %}

 **Local Files:**